Louisiana RN to MSN Programs

 RN to MSN programs don't have a one-size-fits-all route to completion.
 Many things can impact the length of these programs, including part-time or full-time study and chosen specialization.
 Many students can complete the MSN degree in 2-3 years, depending on how advanced their degree is upon beginning the program.
 Those interested in in-person programs can usually enter at the beginning of each semester, while online programs may have more frequent or flexible start times.

 Tuition and Cost of Attendance

 The cost structure of an RN to MSN program may look familiar to those who have completed undergraduate degrees.
 Tuition, mandatory fees, and extras like textbooks will factor in to the total cost of the program.
-To provide an example, tuition for the MSN program at the University of Louisiana at Lafayette costs an estimated $4,123 for 9 hours of graduate courses.
+To provide an example, tuition for the MSN program at the University of Louisiana at Lafayette costs an estimated $480 per credit hour for graduate courses.

 Careers available to RNs with a graduate degree include:

 - Nurse Midwife

 - Nurse Educator